 Effects of castor oil on hair also include tackling dandruff.
 Dandruff is caused by the oily scalp or imbalance in pH levels of the scalp.
 So, the oil’s properties of fighting fungus, bacteria, and virus, and restoring the pH level contribute to the prevention of dandruff.

 Split-ends are easily treatable by castor oil.
 Castor oil fills in the gaps in the hair shaft and enhances the tensile strength of the hair.
 This means that under tension, the hair is less likely to break-off.

 Because castor oil is so effective at reducing the breakage and splitting of the hair, the thickness and volume of the hair increase considerably.

-6. Castor Oil as a Natural Conditioner
+6. Castor Oil As A Natural Conditioner

-As it nourishes the follicles and strengthens the hair shaft, effects of castor oil also include acting as a natural conditioner for hair, by preserving moisture.
+As it nourishes the follicles and strengthens the hair shaft, the effects of castor oil also include acting as a natural conditioner for hair, by preserving moisture.

 7. Hair Gets Darker

 Because it moisturizes the hair, castor oil makes the hair grow dark.
 The texture of the hair improves after a few usages.

 Did you know that the hair loses its colour due to damage from the sun?
 However, using castor oil prevents damaged hair from happening, as the fatty acids form a protective layer over the scalp as a shield.

 Also Read : How to Repair Damaged Hair - 8 Easy Ways